Freedom of religion in Pakistan

-Freedom of religion in Pakistan is guaranteed by the Constitution of Pakistan for individuals of various religions and religious sects.
+Freedom of religion in Pakistan is formally guaranteed by the Constitution of Pakistan for individuals of various religions and religious sects.

-Pakistan gained independence in 1947 and was founded upon the concept of Two-nation theory.
+Pakistan gained independence in 1947 and was founded upon the concept of two-nation theory.
 At the time of Pakistan's creation the 'hostage theory' had been espoused.
 According to this theory the Hindu minority in Pakistan was to be given a fair deal in Pakistan in order to ensure the protection of the Muslim minority in India.
-However, Khawaja Nazimuddin, the 2nd Prime Minister of Pakistan, stated: "I do not agree that religion is a private affair of the individual nor do I agree that in an Islamic state every citizen has identical rights, no matter what his caste, creed or faith be".

 Pakistan has a population estimated at 224,418,238, as of 2021.
-It is estimated that 96.5% of Pakistanis are Muslims (75-95% Sunni, 5-20% Shia, and 0.22-2.2% Ahmadi, who are not permitted to call themselves Muslims—see Religious discrimination in Pakistan), while the remainder are Hindus, Christians, Sikhs, Zoroastrians, members of other faiths, and agnostics and atheists.
+In the early 2000s, it was estimated that 96.5% of Pakistanis were Muslims (75-95% Sunni, 5-20% Shia, and 0.22-2.2% Ahmadi, who are not permitted to call themselves Muslims - see Religious discrimination in Pakistan), while the remainder are Hindus, Christians, Sikhs, Zoroastrians, members of other faiths, and agnostics and atheists.

 In 2016, Sindh, Pakistan's most religiously diverse province, with 8% religious minority population (predominantly Hindus) passed a bill that outlawed forced conversions.
 After being passed by the Provincial Assembly, the bill was tabled by a faction of the Pakistan Muslim League called PML-F, Pakistan Muslim League Functional, which in Sindh is led by Sufi leader Pir Pagara.

 Constitutional position

+The constitution states “all existing laws shall be brought in conformity with the injunctions of Islam as laid down in the Holy Quran and Sunnah.”
+It further states no law shall be enacted which is “repugnant” to Islam.

 The original Constitution of Pakistan did not discriminate between Muslims and non-Muslims.
 However, the amendments made during President Muhammad Zia-ul-Haq's Islamization led to the controversial Hudood Ordinance and Shariat Court.
 Later, Prime Minister Nawaz Sharif's government tried to enforce a Shariat Bill, passed in May 1991.
 After the incident of 9/11, Pervez Musharraf's government took steps to curtail religious intolerance against non-Muslims.